 Repeat this step with the fitting on the other side of the pump where you see a red shipping cap.

-9. Strip Wires and Crimp-on Connectors for Latching Controller
+Strip the Wires and Crimp-on the Connectors for the Latching Controller

 Locate the pump’s black ground wire and strip the wire insulation from the wire tip before crimping on a spade connector.
 Gently tug the connector to ensure a tight crimp.